Lena Richard: Culinary career

-Richard began her culinary training working as a domestic worker employed by the Vairin family of New Orleans.
-Alice and Nugent Vairin would later send Richard to the Fannie Farmer Cooking School in Boston.
-After graduation in 1918, Richard returned to New Orleans and a few years later started a catering business.
+After returning to New Orleans from the Fannie Farmer School of Cookery, Richard started a catering business, offering her services for parties, weddings and debutante balls.
 During the next two decades, she started multiple businesses and also worked as a cook at the Orleans Club, an elite organization for white women.

-In 1937, Richard and her daughter, Marie, started a cooking school.
-As historian Ashley Young Rose writes, "Richard’s school targeted young black men and women.
+In 1937, Richard and her daughter, Marie, started a cooking school to give Black students the tools they needed to succeed as business owners.
+Among Richard's specialties were crawfish bisque, turtle soup, potato pancakes, stewed eggs and oysters, a 16-pound fruitcake and lamb chops with pineapple.
+As historian Ashley Rose Young writes, "Richard’s school targeted young black men and women.
 She sought to train them in the culinary sciences so as to give them a chance to make a career for themselves in a city that historically disenfranchised African Americans."

-In 1939, Richard self-published Lena Richard’s Cook Book.
+In response to the increasing demand for her recipes, Richard published Lena Richard’s Cook Book in 1939.
+This cookbook, dedicated to Alice Vairin, who had died in 1931, featured traditional recipes from various Black cooks who contributed to Creole cuisine.
+Richard dictated over 300 recipes, menus and culinary tips to her daughter, Marie, who transcribed them before handing them to a typist.
+The book not only showcased Southern dishes but also included recipes for chocolate waffles, asparagus sandwiches and tea dainties.
 A year later, Houghton-Mifflin reissued her book with a new title, New Orleans Cook Book.

-Richard traveled to promote her book in the New York City, where she sold 700 copies during a one-month trip.
-She was also featured in both the New York Times and The Times Herald Tribune.
+Richard traveled across the country to promote her book, selling 700 copies for $2 during a one-month trip.
+She was featured in both the New York Times and New York Herald Tribune.

 Richard was recruited to be the head chef at Bird and Bottle Inn in Garrison, New York, where she worked for 18 months starting in 1940.
 Richard soon returned to New Orleans and opened Lena's Eatery in November 1941.

 She was recruited by Colonial Williamsburg to be the chef at the Travis House, where she cooked for dignitaries and military leaders from 1943 until 1945.

 In 1946, Richard started a frozen food business, creating fully cooked packaged dinners that were flown across in the United States.
 The meals were prepared by Bordelon Fine Foods Company of Metairie.

 In 1949, Richard opened her last restaurant, The Gumbo House.
 It employed most of Richard's family and remained open after her death.
+She served 54 gallons of gumbo weekly at her 12 white-tablecloth-covered tables, defying segregation by welcoming both Black and white customers.
+In all, Richard owned three popular restaurants.